thierry-martinez/foreignfd/README.md

 the only solver that is supported is JaCoP.

-The JaCoP interface is written in Java 1.8 and Maven is used for downloading the JaCoP dependencies and build the JAR file.
+The JaCoP interface is written in Java 1.8 and Maven is used for downloading the JaCoP dependencies and building the JAR file.

 `make` should build the JaCoP interface in `classes/jacop.jar` and run some tests in SWI-Prolog.